Toxics Use Reduction Planning

 Through Toxics Use Reduction Planning, companies in Massachusetts have reduced their toxic waste by over 66% since 1989.
 At the same time, companies are finding the rewards in savings and in the marketplace.
 Companies:

-- Implement changes that help them stay competitive for the long-term
+- Implement changes that help them stay competitive and sustainable for the long-term